dtdedit/acf-smart-button/README.md

 ## Forked from the original v5 version due to changes in ACF nonces that caused post object rendering to fail

-A simple, clean and lean ACF Field that allows the user to select an internal link as a post_object or an external link as a url field via a smooth toggle.
+A simple, clean and lean ACF Field that allows the user to select an internal link as a post id (via dropdown) or an external link as a url field via a smooth toggle.

 It always returns the url as the same field, whether it's an internal or external link.
 With button.target you can additionally add target="_blank" in your template without additional casing.